Squall Leonhart: Design

 Squall Leonhart was the first character Nomura designed for Final Fantasy VIII; he was inspired by actor River Phoenix, although Nomura said "nobody understood it".
 Squall is 177 cm tall, and initially had long hair and a feminine appearance.
-The scar on Squall's forehead was also left ambiguous although Nomura said it was important for him.
+The scar on Squall's forehead was also left ambiguous, although Nomura said it was important for him.
 After objections from Kitase, Nomura made the character more masculine and added a scar across Squall's brow and the bridge of his nose to make him more recognizable similar to Cloud Strife's striking spiky hair from Final Fantasy VII, leaving its cause up to scenario writer Kazushige Nojima.

 Nomura's design of Squall included a fur lining along his jacket collar as a challenge for the game's full motion video designers.
 Nomura created Squall's gunblade (ガンブレード, Ganburēdo) and its silver accessories.
-The weapon is a sword that has components of a revolver that send vibrations through the blade when they are triggered; this inflicts additional damage as Squall strikes an enemy if the player presses the R1 trigger on the controller.
+The weapon is a sword with components of a revolver that send vibrations through the blade when they are triggered; this inflicts additional damage as Squall strikes an enemy if the player presses the R1 trigger on the controller.
 Although the weapon was intended as a novel way for players to control weapons in battle, Nomura said he feels it looks odd in retrospect and that it was very difficult to master.
-According to other staff members, Nomura's idea with the Gunblade was combine the two weapons and expand the sense of strength.
+According to other staff members, Nomura's idea with the Gunblade was to combine the two weapons and expand the sense of strength.